xbabalov/podman-desktop/website/docs/proxy/index.md

 </TabItem>
 <TabItem value="mac" label="macOS">

+The macOS _Disk Image for restricted environments_ has all artifacts required to install Podman Desktop and Podman.
+It does not require Internet access to download resources during installation.
+However, it does not contain additional utilities, such as Compose or Kind.

 1. Download the _Disk Image for restricted environments_ from the [macOS downloads page](/downloads/macos).

-   It has all artifacts required to install Podman Desktop and Podman, and does not require Internet access to download resources during installation.
-   However, it does not contain additional utilities, such as Compose or Kind.

 1. Copy the downloaded file to the macOS host in a restricted environment, and double-click it.

 1. Drag the Podman Desktop icon to the Applications folder.

-1. The **Dashboard** screen displays: _<Icon icon="fa-solid fa-info" size="lg" /> Podman needs to be set up_.
+1. Go to **Dashboard** from the left navigation pane.The screen displays: _<Icon icon="fa-solid fa-info" size="lg" /> Podman needs to be set up_.

    ![Podman needs set up screen](img/dashboard-podman-needs-set-up.png)

-   Click the **Set up** button.
+1. Click the **Set up** button.

-   Review and validate all confirmation screens to set up the Podman Machine.
+1. Review and validate all confirmation screens to set up the Podman Machine.

    :::tip